Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 • Base price: Does not modify item prices.

-• Create new price: Use if you would like to set a new fixed price for the event.
+• Create new Price Point: Use if you would like to set a new fixed price for the event.

-This will set a new price-point within your item, which can be edited in the item's Pricing tab.
+This sets a new price-point within your item, which is edited in the item's Pricing tab.

 To remove a threshold, click on the Trash Can button to its right.

-One thing to bear in mind is that each price change is based off the base price and is not accumulative.
+One thing to bear in mind is that each price change is based on the base price and is not accumulative.
 So...

 RecurrenceBack to top

-• One Time Event: A one-off event that will only be active for the dates defined.
+• One Time Event : A one-off event that is only active for the dates defined.

 • Always: A permanent event that is not defined by date.